-This Toolkit was authored by by Amy Kapit, Jerome Marston, and Marika Tsolakis, with contributions from Christine Choi and Felicity Pearce.
+This Toolkit was authored by Amy Kapit, Jerome Marston, and Marika Tsolakis.
 The Global Coalition to Protect Education from Attack (GCPEA) is grateful for guidance provided by the Expert Reference Group.

-GCPEA is a coalition of organizations that includes: Amnesty International, Education Above All Foundation, the Institute of International Education (IIE), Human Rights Watch, the Office of the United Nations High Commissioner for Refugees (UNHCR), Plan International, Save the Children, the United Nations Educational, Scientific and Cultural Organization (UNESCO), and the United Nations Children's Fund (UNICEF).
+GCPEA is a coalition of organizations that includes: co-chairs Human Rights Watch and Save the Children, the Institute of International Education (IIE), the Office of the United Nations High Commissioner for Refugees (UNHCR), the Education Above All Foundation (EAA), Plan International, the United Nations Children's Fund (UNICEF) and the United Nations Educational, Scientific and Cultural Organization (UNESCO).
+GCPEA is a project of the Tides Center, a non-profit 501(c)(3) organization.